 The National Hellenic Research Foundation was founded in 1958 originally under the name "Royal Research Foundation".
-It is a non-profit Research Foundation supervised by the General Secretariat for Research and Technology (GSRT) of the Ministry of Education, Research and Religious Affairs in Greece.
+It is a non-profit Research Foundation supervised by the General Secretariat for Research and Technology (GSRT) of the Ministry of Development and Investments in Greece.

 Today, NHRF consists of the following Institutes and Units: